Amazon Jungle 200hr

 APPLICATION IN DAILY LIFE

 We believe in not spending the entire duration of the training in a classroom or yoga shala, but instead to go out in nature to experience and put into practice some of the concepts we study.
-For example our excursion to Tingana eco-reserve is comprised of a silent meditational canoe ride in Amazon wetlands, our Karma Yoga selfless service group project focuses on giving back to the local communities, and our excursion to the Bosque de las Nuwas allows you to experience medicinal plant conservation in a pre-Inca community, and practice asana, contemplation, and equanimity in nature.
+For example our excursion to Tingana eco-reserve is comprised of a silent meditational canoe ride in Amazon wetlands and asana practice in nature, and our Karma Yoga selfless service group project focuses on giving back to the local communities

 We welcome all dedicated yoga students ready to develop and grow their yoga practice on and off the mat while embracing elements of the yogic lifestyle and striving for equanimity.